-In order to improve access to an approved and evidence informed treatment option for adults with treatment resistant depression, the Foundation has committed to providing the funds necessary to purchase 4 Transcranial Magnetic Stimulation devices for primary care centres in the Edmonton region.
-Repetitive Transcranial Stimulation (rTMS) is a non-invasive procedure in which cerebral electrical activity is influenced by a rapidly changing magnetic field.
+In order to improve access to an approved and evidence informed treatment option for adults with treatment resistant depression, the Foundation—thanks to generous donor support—has purchased 5 Transcranial Magnetic Stimulation devices for community-based clinics in Edmonton.
+Repetitive Transcranial Stimulation (rTMS) is a non-invasive procedure in which electrical activity in the brain is influenced by a rapidly changing magnetic field.

 Why this Equipment is Important

 In 2012 4.7% of the Canadian population over 15 years of age met the criteria for a major depressive episode in the preceding 12 months and, of these, 30%-60% of people with Major Depressive Disorder will be resistant to treatment.
 If we apply these numbers to Edmonton, an estimated 15-30 thousand individuals over the age of 15 are experiencing treatment-resistant depression.

 Before rTMS, the only treatment option available to individuals with Treatment Resistant Depression was Electroconvulsive Therapy (ECT), which involves causing a seizure while a person is under general anesthetic. rTMS has been shown to have the same effectiveness as ECT, but it doesn’t require anesthetic or seizures and has fewer side effects.

 There are currently 2 machines operating in the Edmonton, stationed in Alberta Hospital Edmonton, with 3 more due to begin operating in 2019.